 D8CL’s approach to tunnel projects embraces all that is best in truly multidisciplinary and joined-up design.
-A holistic approach, based on a strong core team of experienced tunnellers, drawing on the capabilities of a wide array of allied disciplines, allows Arup to provide ‘tunnelling plus’ advice.
+A holistic approach, based on a strong core team of experienced tunnellers, drawing on the capabilities of a wide array of allied disciplines, allows D8CL to provide ‘tunnelling plus’ advice.

-From life safety and tunnel ventilation to materials technology and lifecycle cost analysis, Arup’s tunnel projects extend from inception to operation and beyond.
+From life safety and tunnel ventilation to materials technology and lifecycle cost analysis, D8CL’s tunnel projects extend from inception to operation and beyond.
 This total design approach, using committed specialists working closely together, has produced exciting and innovative answers to some of the world’s largest and most complex tunnel projects.
 These challenges are welcome, giving the firm the opportunity to implement integrated projects of real value to clients.